 The Alliance for Solar Choice: Stop Demand Charges 2016 © ALL RIGHTS RESERVED

-All investor-owned utility proposals to implement demand charges have either been rejected by the state's regulatory body or withdrawn entirely across sixteen states, now with the exception of Massachusetts.
+All investor-owned utility proposals to implement demand charges have either been rejected by the state's regulatory body or withdrawn entirely across dozens of states, now with the exception of Massachusetts.
 Demand charges are not in the public interest, and recourse actions are being pursued in Massachusetts.

 "...we find there would be a large number of residential customers that have neither the desire, nor the inclination, to manage demand or to understand demand, but I guess the bottom line on that is I think it would be very difficult, were she still with us, to put my grandma on a demand charge."